Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 End Chapter of Harshad Mehta

-• In September 1999 the Bombay High Court convicted him and sentenced him to 5 years of imprisonment.
+• In September 1999, the Bombay High Court convicted him and sentenced him to 5 years of imprisonment.

 • Mehta died while in criminal custody after suffering from cardiac arrest in Thane Prison on 31st December at the age of 48.

-Nearly 21 years after the scam-accused stock broker Harshad Mehta died of a heart attack in prison, his wife, Jyoti, has claimed he died due to medical negligence as jail authorities denied treatment for nearly hours.
+Nearly 21 years after the scam-accused stockbroker Harshad Mehta died of a heart attack in prison, his wife, Jyoti, has claimed he died due to medical negligence as jail authorities denied treatment for nearly hours.

-She also stated that her family has been harassed by the Income Tax Department and custodian for nearly three decades despite winning more than 1,200 large cases filed against them in various judicial forums.
+She also stated that her family has been harassed by the Income Tax Department and the custodian for nearly three decades despite winning more than 1,200 large cases filed against them in various judicial forums.
 Mehta was accused of bank fraud in 1992. she further claimed that when the remaining appeals are heard the claims of revenue would fall to about Rs.200 crore and this would entail further refunds.

 Disclaimer